0xbitx/DEDSEC_ZARA/README.md

   `strings` and static unpacking.
 - **Path hiding**: builds in an invisible-character directory to avoid leaking build paths into the binary.
+- **ELF header corruption**: after the binary is packed, several ELF header fields (`e_ident` class bytes, entry point, program/section header offsets) are overwritten with invalid values.
+This breaks static parsers and disassemblers, while `e_version` is then reset to a valid value so the binary still runs.
+- **Header dump**: the tampered ELF header is printed via `readelf -h` so you can confirm the corruption.

 ---